Menu

 In July 1977, DAM and the Davis Bike Club sponsored a triathlon at Stonegate Lake.
 A run-bike biathlon was organized by DAM in 1978.

 In 1979, the first Davis Triathlon was organized by DAM, directed by Verne Scott and held at Stonegate Country Club.
-The event attracted 240 individuals participanted.
+The event attracted 240 individuals participated.
 The next year 410 entered.
 In 1981, participation increased to 640 which was considered a maximum for the race venue.
 The triathlon continued through 1983 with Carol Lane and John Bracchi as co-directors.
 A "Marshmallow Triathlon" —a 500 yard pool swim and bicycling and running loops around the block— was organized by Ross Yancher in 1984 and 1985.

 DAM swimmers at the LC Nationals at Gresham, Oregon in 1982